redice44/TypingTeacher/docs/specs/requirements/functional.md

 # Functional Requirements

-- TypingTeacher is a web application that will allow an user to practice and assess his/her typing proficiency by typing displayed texts as quickly and accurately as possible.
+### Game Play
+- The system will display a typing game to the user that assesses the user's typing accuracy and speed.
+- The user will be able to interact with the game by typing
-- Users will be able to see results in common metrics such as Words Per Minute (WPM) and accuracy.
+- The system will display results in common metrics such as Words Per Minute (WPM) and accuracy percentage.
 - The system will support two types of game modes:
-  - Phrase Mode: The user has to type a phrase based on certain parameters without a time limit.
+  - Phrase Mode: The system will display a phrase to complete.
-  - Time Trial Mode: The user has to type phrases until time stops counting.
+  - Time Trial Mode: The system will display a count down timer and unlimited phrases to complete.
+- Registered users may use items if available.

+### User Functionality
+- Users will be able to see historical and aggregated information about all games and specific campaigns.
+- The system allows registered users to create of custom campaigns and levels.
+  - Campaigns are a collection of levels.
+    - Campaigns must have at least one level.
+  - Levels a set of game parameters and passing requirements.
+    - Levels must be part of a campaign.
+- The system allows teachers to create specialized custom campaigns.
+  - These specialized campaigns can have
+    - Deadlines
+- The system allows registered users to export and import campaigns.
+- Users will be able to see the user's inventory of items.

+### User Roles
 - The system supports 4 types of users:
   - Anonymous User: A basic user that is not logged in.
-This user can play the game and receive immediate results.
-This user's data will not persist in a form that can be identified to the user.
+    - This user can play the game and receive immediate results.
+    - This user's data will not persist in a form that can be identified to the user.
-  - Registered User: A user that is registered and logged in to the application.
-This user can play the game and receive immediate, personalized results.
-This user's data will persist.
+  - Registered User: A user that is registered and logged in to the system.
+    - This user can play the game and receive immediate, personalized results.
+    - This user's data will persist.
 Historical and aggregated data about the user is available.
-This user is able to customize game parameters.
+    - This user is able to create custom campaigns.
-  - Student User: A user that is identical to a registered user, however a student's data is viewable by his or her teacher.
-This user is unable to customize game parameters.
-This user's game parameters are set by his or her teacher.
-  - Teacher User: A user that is able to create classes, and see aggregated data about these classes.
-A teacher is able to set the following game parameters for his or her class:
-    - Phrase types (random English words, random English sentences, Lorem Ipsum)
-    - Phrase lengths (short, medium, long)
-    - Custom input phrases
+    - This user has an inventory
+  - Student User: A registered user that is participating in a Teacher's campaign.
+  - Teacher User: A privileged registered users.
+    - Teachers can create specialized Teacher campaigns.
+    - Teachers can assign registered users (students) to specialized campaigns
+    - Teachers can see overviews of the students in each specialized campaign.